Program Highlights

 The student body in our programs is diverse — we welcome students of different ages, life experiences, and perspectives on families and aging — and this diversity helps enhance your learning experience.
 Most of your classes will combine lectures with group discussions on class material so students are able to learn from one another by sharing ideas, personal reflections, and professional experiences.

-What can you do with a degree in Family Studies or Gerontology?
+What can you do with a degree in Family Science or Aging?

 Careers in Family Science (NCFR brochure- PDF 2.6 MB)